343 Flammable and Combustible Liquids

 343.21 Requirements for Flammable Liquids

-The following conditions apply:
+The following conditions apply for mailing flammable liquids:

-1. International Mail.
-Flammable liquid is prohibited.
+1. International Mail: Flammable liquids are prohibited.

 4.